berkley4/ungoogled-chromium-debian/.github/README.md

 for p in optional/march optional/system/jpeg; do sed "s@^#\($p\.patch\)@\1@" \
   -i debian/patches/series.debian

-# Normally you just need to run the following (see above for enabling translate/chromecast)
+# Normally you just need to run the following (see above for enabling translate)
 debian/rules setup

-# Change version (eg create a pre-release from an yet-to-be-approved UC update pull request)
+# Change version (eg create a pre-release from an unmerged UC update pull request)
 # (note: you need to specify the version and revision as one string)
 VERSION=999.0.1234.567-1 debian/rules setup
 ```